cminnoy/fs_uae_image_enhancer_project/README.md

 The artifical network upscales images inside the framebuffer.

+pix_shuffle is the latest model.
+Conv3 and Conv5 models are now considered deprecated.

 Known limitations:
 - Conv3 models are trained to upscale the resolution only; not enhance the colour palette.
 - Conv5 models are a mild attempt to upscale resolution and colour.